cernops/rundeck-puppetdb-nodes/README.md

 This is a Resource Model Source plugin for [RunDeck][] 2.X+ that retrieves node definitions from PuppetDB.

-Developed in Python, it uses [python-requests][] and Kerberos authentication to connect to the PuppetDB API.
+Developed in Python, it uses [python-requests][] library and Kerberos authentication to connect to the PuppetDB API.

 [RunDeck]: http://rundeck.org
 [python-requests]: http://docs.python-requests.org/en/latest/